Lithops: Growing Unusual Living Stone Plants

-Have you ever been browsing in the succulent section of a garden center, and discovered a pot with nothing more than a pair of flat-topped rocks in it?
+Have you ever been browsing in the succulent section of a garden center and discovered a pot with nothing more than a pair of flat-topped split rocks in it?
 If so, you may have discovered the lithops plant, an unusual African genus of succulent.

-The term lithops is both singular and plural, so don’t go searching for a lithop… always look for lithops.
-But this living stone plant is easy and fun, and definitely something different to mix into your succulent garden!
+The term lithops is both singular and plural, so don’t go searching for a lithop… always look for lithops succulents.
+But this plant is easy and fun, and definitely something different to mix into your succulent garden!

 |Light||Full sun to partial shade|